voxel51/fiftyone/docs/source/user_guide/app.rst

 ----------------

 Double-click a sample to open an expanded view of the sample.
-This modal also contains information about the fields of the |Sample| and also provides access to the raw JSON information about the |Sample|.
+This modal also contains information about the fields of the |Sample| and allows you to access the raw JSON description of the sample.

 .. image:: ../images/cifar10_sidebar.gif
     :alt: CIFAR-10 Sidebar